raydogg123189/contactsprovidercm10.1/README.md

     Modded ContactsProvider.apk for CM10.1
     *Adds Facebook sync functions
-    File came from stable build for Sprint Samsung Galaxy S3 (D2SPR)... try on your device at your own risk
+    APK File came from stable build for Sprint Samsung Galaxy S3 (D2SPR)...
+    Try on your device at your own RISK

     Instructions:
     Using root explorer or android commander, delete original file and copy over mine.